ovidiuchis/invpdfgenerator/readme.md

   - Manual title entry
   - Add fields like date, customer info, etc.
 - Load table data from a JSON API (via a data URL)
+  - The app will expect a array JSON and consume it (see sample data bellow)
 - One-click PDF generation and download
 - Saves your input automatically in **local storage** so you don’t lose your work